tek/hix/readme.md

 nix build .#min
 ```

 ## GHC Compatibility Checks

 If the `compat.enable` argument is `true`, the flake will have additional outputs named like
 `compat-902-spaceship-core`.
-These derivations don't share the same overrides as the main (`dev`) project.
+These derivations don't share the same dependency overrides with the main (`dev`) project.
 This allows testing the project with the default packages from the hackage snapshot that nixpkgs uses for this version.
 Each of these versions can have their own overrides, as described in the next section.